-''' find_user_by_principal_name(self, user_name: str, attributes_to_lookup: List[str] = None, controls: List[Control] = None) -> Optional[ADUser]: Find a User in AD based on a specified userPrincipalName and return it along with any requested attributes. :param user_name: The userPrincipalName name of the user. :param attributes_to_lookup: A list of additional LDAP attributes to query for the... →user.
-Regardless of what's specified, the user's name and object class. →attributes will be gueried. :param controls: A list of LDAP controls to use when performing the search.
-These →can be used to specify whether or not certain properties/attributes are critical, which →influences whether a search may succeed or fail based on their availability. :returns: an ADUser object or None if the user does not exist. find_user_by_sam_name(self, user_name: str, attributes_to_lookup: List[str] = None, -controls: List[ldap3.protocol.rfc4511.Control] = None) -> Union[ms_active_directory.
+:param attributes_to_lookup: A list of additional LDAP attributes to query for the →user.
+Regardless of what's specified, the user's name and object class. →attributes will be queried. :param controls: A list of LDAP controls to use when performing the search.
+These →can be used to specify whether or not certain properties/attributes are critical, which. →influences whether a search may succeed or fail based on their availability. :returns: an ADUser object or None if the user does not exist. :raises: a DuplicateNameException if more than one entry exists with this name. find_user_by_sam_name(self, user_name: str, attributes_to_lookup: List[str] = None, -controls: List[ldap3.protocol.rfc4511.Control] = None) -> Union[ms_active_directory.
 Find a User in AD based on a specified sAMAccountName name and return it along with.